Project 1882

 Massive scale

 Furthermore, there are often high levels of ammonia and poor air quality in the large halls.
-This has led to legislation allowing for higher levels of ammonia in certain systems compared to others,(2) since the factories cannot achieve lower levels.
+This has led to legislation allowing for higher levels of ammonia in certain systems compared to others,(2) since the factory farms cannot achieve lower levels.

 Short lives and painful death

-Half of all chicks hatched in egg factories are male.
+Half of all chicks hatched in egg factory farms are male.
 Since male chicks do not lay eggs and don’t grow fast enough for meat production, they are killed immediately after hatching.
-At least 15,000 newly hatched male chicks are killed every day in Sweden through gassing or grinding/maceration.(9) The equivalent number for the EU is probably around 1 million per day.
-Research and innovation have developed methods for determining the gender of eggs before they hatch in order to avoid the need for killing, and there are ongoing political efforts to ban the culling of healthy male chicks.
+At least 15,000 newly hatched male chicks are killed every day only in Sweden.
+It is done through gassing or grinding/maceration.(9) The equivalent number for the EU is probably around 1 million per day.
+Research and innovation have developed methods for determining the gender of the embryo in eggs, before they hatch, in order to avoid the need for killing.
+There are ongoing political efforts to ban the culling of healthy male chicks.

 At slaughterhouses the hens undergo electrical stunning.(9) They are hung upside down by their brittle legs while still fully conscious and their heads are then submerged into an electrically charged water bath.
 After that, their throats are cut.